robertoramosv/generator-fe-starter/README.md

-# Generator by Front-end Projects
+# Generator: FE Starter Project

 > This generator allows you to create a FE Starter Project in an easy way.